 If you are approved for an APP, you must pay your trimester fees by the approved instalment due dates.
-These will be displayed on your myGriffith Fees page and your Academic Charges Account.
+These will be displayed on your myGriffith Finances page and your Academic Charges Account.
 Your first instalment will be due the first day after census date.
 Your final instalment will be due no later than the last day of the trimester.

-The administrative charge and your instalment amounts will be based on your account balance at the time of your application.
+Your instalment amounts will be based on your account balance at the time of your application.

 You may choose to pay your instalments earlier than the agreed due dates if you are able to do so.
 However, if you fail to make payment of your instalments, penalties may apply including:

 - a block on the release of results

 You will remain liable for your tuition fees and the administrative charge if you choose to drop your courses, discontinue your program, or apply for a leave of absence, after the census date.